Hot off the press--our brand new Stauffer's Marsh brochure is here!

 The preserve is 45.7 acres in size.
 It includes shallow ponds, many of which dry up in the summer, marshy areas, woods and edge lands, and about 780 feet of Back Creek frontage.

 This rich, diverse habitat makes Stauffer's Marsh especially attractive to birds, and it is a favorite spot for many Eastern Panhandle birders.
 To date, some 150 species of birds have been identified there.

 View the entire list here.
 Stauffer's Marsh Bird List 2012.PDF

 Many of the preserve's ponds and marshy areas are easily viewed from the road.
-Currently, the preserve's only trail is a mowed trail at the north end, which runs from a locked gate near the road to Back Creek.
+Currently, the preserve offers two trails, the Marsh Overlook Trail and the Back Creek Trail.
 PVAS hopes to develop additional trails in the future.